aatmunbaxi/site/content/math/LAWRGe_2023_notes.md

     Recall we wanted to make sense of the partition function with some boundary condition, or a _defect_.
     Currently, let the defect on the boundary be just a point.
-    We want to say something akin to &ldquo;everything away from the defect is the original TQFT, but at the defect it could be different&rdquo;.
+    We want to say something akin to "everything away from the defect is the original TQFT, but at the defect it could be different".

     **Definition:** A _local operator_ in a TQFT \\( Z \\) is a vector \\( \mathcal{O} \in Z(S^{d-1}) \\).